uperl/Photography-EV/README.md

 # DESCRIPTION

 This module provides functions for calculating photographic exposure values.
+Some light meters can give readings in "Exposure Value" or EV.
 On some cameras the exposure can be locked into a specific Exposure Value (EV), such that changing the aperture or shutter speed will adjust the shutter speed or aperture to maintain the same exposure.

 # FUNCTIONS